ddavidson99/dyzbox/memory-bank/activeContext.md

 10. Our error handling approach will be robust enough to handle most API and network failures
 11. The automatic signature approach will enhance brand recognition without impacting user experience
 12. The intelligent date formatting will provide context-relevant information to users
+13. Users will prefer OAuth-based authentication over creating separate DyzBox credentials
+14. Provider-based authentication with account linking will provide the optimal balance of security and user experience